cdapio/cdap/cdap-examples/README.md

 - An application that demonstrates streaming text analysis using a Spark program.
   It calculates the centers of points from an input stream using the KMeans Clustering method.

-## SparkMovieRating
+## MovieSteer

-- An application that demonstrates the usage of the Spark *MLlib* library.
+- An application demonstrating usage of Spark and the Spark *MLlib* library.
 - It computes movie predictions based on the movie ratings in an input stream.

 ## SparkPageRank